Important Teeth Cleaning Information for New Patients in New York

 To some, dental X-rays may seem scary or overly invasive.
 In our office, with ultramodern digital technology, we want to ensure you these important diagnostic “tools” are incredibly safe.

-Dental rays are usually performed yearly.
+Dental X-rays are usually performed yearly.
 They may be scheduled more often if your dentist is tracking the progress of a dental problem or treatment.

 Several factors influence the frequency of dental X-rays: